seanblanchfield/docgit.md/spec.md

-### Project Specification – “Git-Backed Markdown Wiki”
+# Project Specification – “Git-Backed Markdown Wiki”

+## Work in Progress
+Current step:

+Bullet list containing work that has been performed:
+- [ ]

 ---